AdityaLab/MDL-ODE-Missing/README.md

 ## Setup

-The code is running on python 3 and R.
+The code is running on python 3.8.6 and R 4.0.3.
 Most python packages and R packages used in the code can be installed directly via pip (for python) or install.packages() command (for R).
-Specially, running the SEIR+HD model code needs the pomp page of R, the detail of this package can be found here: https://kingaa.github.io/pomp/
+Specially, running the SEIR+HD model code needs the pomp (version 3.6) page of R, the detail of this package can be found here: https://kingaa.github.io/pomp/

 ## Directory structure